dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/MergeDataFromFile.md

 ## Parameters

 The following table summarizes the parameters used by `SYSCS_UTIL.MERGE_DATA_FROM_FILE`.
-Each parameter name links to a more detailed description in our [Importing Data Tutorial](tutorials_ingest_importparams.html).
+Each parameter name links to a more detailed description in our [Ingestion Parameter Values](bestpractices_ingest_params.html).

 <table>
     <col />